junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 *It's the way you were born, and it's the way you'll die.* The phantom of Castiel says, morphing into his own face.

-*You want to know what's your life's meaning?
+*You want to know what your life's meaning is?
 This is.* His own image speaks to him. *Be his vessel.
 Stop fighting and be a good vessel.
 That's all the meaning and purpose of your life.*

 Jimmy's shoulders sag.
 He lets out a long, shaky breath.

 His nerve has never stopped aching since the day Castiel entered him.
 He thought it would stop when Castiel left him, but no, the pain never goes away.
-So maybe, maybe the pain will stop when the angel comes back inside him and he finally accepts him.
+So maybe, maybe the pain will stop when the angel comes back inside him, and he finally accepts him.
 Accept the fate, accept the reality, accept the angel as he is.
 Even as he kills, tortures, breaks his heart, does the worst things, let him be.

 And maybe, when the Apocalypse finishes, when the angels finally win the war, this all will end, the promised peace and new life will come back to Earth, and he will get his reward.

 Jimmy loosens his arms, unfolding his legs, leaning back on the remaining wood pieces of the headboard, closing his eyes.
 He murmurs, starts reciting:

 "*Then the angel showed me the river of the water of life, as clear as crystal, flowing from the throne of God and of the Lamb down the middle of the great street of the city.
 On each side of the river stood the tree of life, bearing twelve crops of fruit, yielding its fruit every month.
 And the leaves of the tree are for the healing of the nations.
-No long will there be any curse.
+No longer will there be any curse.
 The throne of God and of the Lamb will be in the city, and his servants will serve him.
 They will see his face, and his name will be on their foreheads.
 There will be no more night.
 They will not need the light of a lamp or the light of the sun, for the Lord God will give them light.
 And they will reign for ever and ever.*"

 He takes a slow breath, inhaling to fill his lungs and letting everything in his chest out of his body.
-He makes his mind's eyes to look at the darkness until he can remember his dream again and see the glorious image of the Holy City before his eyes.
+He makes his mind's eyes look at the darkness until he can remember his dream again and see the glorious image of the Holy City before his eyes.
 He repeats to himself:

 "*No longer will there be any curse.
 There will be no more night.*"

 His breath calms down gradually.
 His heart beats steadily.

-*Okay, then.* He thinks slowly, decided.
+*Okay, then.* He thinks slowly.
+Decided.

 <br>